- Master of Science in Nursing (MSN)

 Because the coursework consists only of the management and clinical curriculum, PGC students are presented with just one timeline for completion.
 However, students are able to make modifications to their own individual timeline if necessary.

 The decision about which plan to follow should be determined by the amount of time you have available to devote to your studies, accounting for all personal and professional responsibilities currently in your life.
 It is important to understand there isn't a "best" program of study, the best plan is the one that fits your individual needs.
 Your academic advisor can help you decide what pace is best for you.

 Deciding on the DNP

 Students enrolled in the MSN or PGC program have the option to pursue the DNP in a streamlined fashion, with or without a one-term stop-out, upon completion of their degree.
 There are many benefits to pursuing the DNP immediately following the MSN, including expanded professional opportunities and enhanced ability to impact your community, as well as academic efficiency and cost effectiveness.
-If you are still questioning whether this option is for you, contact your Associate Dean or academic advisor for additional information and resources.
+If you are still questioning whether this option is for you, contact your Department Chair or academic advisor for additional information and resources.

 Click here to view a video of a recorded DNP information session for more details.